Virginia is Helping Elders Access Resources to Address and Prevent Elder Mistreatment

 - Strengthening multi-disciplinary action.

-The HEAR partners will and implement a multimedia training program statewide, and a web-based Safety Connector and central hub of information, programs, and services for older adults, their families and caregivers, and frontline professionals.
+The HEAR partners are implementing a multimedia training program statewide, and a web-based Safety Connector and central hub of information, programs, and services for older adults, their families and caregivers, and frontline professionals.

 The Virginia HEAR project is supported by the Administration for Community Living (ACL), U.S. Department of Health and Human Services (HHS) as part of a financial assistance award totaling $1,310,978 with 100 percent funding by ACL/HHS.